snnbotchway/nalo-contacts-api/README.md

 For python2:
 `pipenv --two`

+You can install all the required dependencies by running `pipenv install -r requirements.txt`

 After this, it is necessary to activate the virtual environment `pipenv shell`

-You can install all the required dependencies by running `pip install -r requirements.txt`

 ## Structure
 In a RESTful API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods - GET, POST, PUT, and DELETE.
 Endpoints should be logically organized around _collections_ and _elements_, both of which are resources.